 Staffing is a challenge for the program.
-Attendants must work well with children and be available to work afternoons during the school year.
+Attendants must work well If the Community Center expansion occurs as proposed, the exwith children and be available to work afternoons during the school year.
 The program also needs a second, year-round employee that is licensed to drive a 24-passenger bus.